huggingface/blog/sagemaker-huggingface-llm.md

 ## Conclusion

-In conclusion, the new Hugging Face LLM Inference DLC enables customers to easily and securely deploy open-source LLMs on Amazon SageMaker.
+The new Hugging Face LLM Inference DLC enables customers to easily and securely deploy open-source LLMs on Amazon SageMaker.
 The easy-to-use API and deployment process allows customers to build scalable AI chatbots and virtual assistants with state-of-the-art models like Open Assistant.
 Overall, this new DLC is going to empower developers and businesses to leverage the latest advances in natural language generation.

 ---